appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/filter-data-google-sheet.md

 description: This guide shows steps to fetch and filter data from Google Sheets.
 ---

-# Read Data from Google Sheet
+# Fetch and Filter Data from Google Sheet

 This page shows you steps to fetch and filter data from a Google Sheet.